DanielBaur/Lakka/README.txt

   Thereby you can create subfolder structures (e.g. "roms/gameboy_advance").

 - Then boot into Lakka, navigate to the '+' sign and scan the 'roms' directory.
 The roms you just added are then compared against internal database entries and should be selectable in the main menu.
+(This is not necessary for the following steps; you can do that in the end when you boot the system anyhow.)